GUFF Winners & Publications

 The Get Up-and-over Fan Fund first was founded in 1977 by Christopher Priest, initially as a one-off to bring an Australian to the 1979 British Worldcon.
 The fund continued, completing the triangle whose existing sides were TAFF and DUFF by raising funds to exchange further delegates between Europe and Australasia.
 The details of how GUFF actually works are enshrined in the ballot form, where candidates' names vary but the rules remain substantially the same -- deadline dates, of course, excepted.

-This listing was compiled by Dave Langford and corrected with the help of Irwin Hirsh's "A GUFF Record", November 1999.
+This listing was compiled by David Langford and corrected with the help of Irwin Hirsh's "A GUFF Record", November 1999.
 GUFF winners are listed chronologically as making northbound (N) or southbound (S) trips.
 With one short exception that happens to be on the Ansible site, only completed trip reports rather than individual chapters are recorded: Irwin Hirsh has a vastly more detailed list at his Australian Fan Funds Page.
 Many thanks to Irwin for allowing me to pillage his records of voting figures.
+[DRL]

 1979 (N) John Foyster